 Your planning meeting will take place with an NDIA representative, such as a Local Area Coordinator (LAC) or an NDIA Planner.
 You may choose to meet at the planner’s office location or they can come to your house.
 In some cases, for example of you live in a rural or remote area, the planning meeting may take place over the phone.

-Every NDIS plan is individualised and there’s no one-size-fits all.
-To make sure you get the best plan possible that suits your needs and goals, it’s important to take the time to think about your life in the following areas:
+Every NDIS plan is individualised.
+To make sure you get the best plan possible that suits your needs and goals, it’s important to take the time to think about your life in the following questions:

 What regular activities do you attend during the week and what activities do you do occasionally?
 These could include community group activities, sports practice, art classes or volunteering.
-It’s important to list these no matter how big or small, or if you do them once a year or once a week.
-Also take note of how you get to and from these activities.
+It’s important to list these no matter how big or small, and if you do them once a week or once a year.

 Short-term and long-term goals

-Writing down this information in a planning workbook, available through the NDIS website or created by one of your service providers, will help you be as prepared as possible for your meeting.
+Taking the time to think about the write down this information will help you be as prepared as possible for your meeting.